 For example, if the trust is set up to benefit a number of young children, then you and any other trustees can use it for anything you agree is good for any one of the children, like paying for a school trip.

 Trustees and tax

 Trustees often have to pay tax on behalf of a trust.
-Depending on the type of trust, it may have to pay:
+Depending on the type of trust, it might have to pay:

 - Income Tax.

 - Capital Gains Tax.

 Just like filling in a tax return for a person, you and the other trustees have to report details of the trust to HM Revenue & Customs and make sure the tax is paid.